Aswin-AR5055/Traffic_Data_Analysis/README.md

 This ensures:
 - No merge conflicts
 - No configuration drift
-- Production always matches `main`
+- Production always matches `master`

 ---